supa2/Automaton/The-fade-machine.md

 ------------ | ------------- | ------------- | -------------
 100 | 160 | 50 | 160

+Starting with version 1.0.2 the fade() setting also affects the EVT_ON, EVT_OFF and EVT_TOGGLE events.

 ### Atm_fade & repeat( int repeat ) ###

 Sets how many times the blink pattern should repeat.
 Default is *ATM_COUNTER_OFF* which means it will blink indefinitely.
 Use *1* to blink once, etc...